Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Train a model
 Train a machine-learned model on your own form type.
-The resulting model will be able to extract values from the types of forms it was trained on.
+The resulting model will be able to recognize values from the types of forms it was trained on.
 Provide a container SAS url to your Azure Storage Blob container where you're storing the training documents.
 See details on setting this up
 in the [service quickstart documentation][quickstart_training].